wethegit/react-gallery/README.md

 The first step is to give your data to the `<Gallery>` component via the `items` prop.
 At the very least, `items` is expected to be an Array.
 From there, you're free to arrange the child components this package provides as you see fit.
 Below is a brief description of each of the child components' usage.
 For a detailed breakdown of this component, jump ahead to the [Gallery](#gallery) section.

 `<GalleryMain>` is the primary gallery view where your item data is rendered.
-It receives a render prop, `renderGalleryItem`, which exposes a few arguments you can use in the JSX you return: `item`, `i`, `activeIndex`, and `active` and expects a `<GalleryItem>` to be returned.
+It receives a render prop, `renderGalleryItem`, which exposes a few arguments you can use in the JSX you return: `item`, `index`, `activeIndex`, and `active` and expects a `<GalleryItem>` to be returned.
 For a detailed breakdown of this component, jump ahead to the [GalleryMain](#gallerymain) section.

 We're using the `<GalleryNav>` component to define our "next" and "previous" buttons.
 These components receive a `direction` prop, which expects either a `1` or a `0`, and corresponds to the direction the gallery should move in when the button in question is clicked (where `0` maps to "previous", and `1` maps to "next").
 For a detailed breakdown of this component, see the [GalleryNav](#gallerynav) section.

-We're also using the `<GalleryPagination>` component here.
+We're also using the `<GalleryPagination>` and `GalleryPaginationItem` components here.
 If you're not familiar, "pagination" refers to what is often rendered as a set of "dots" below a gallery — but this can be _anything_ (thumbnails, icons, and so on).
 This component receives the render prop, `renderPaginationItem`, which exposes a few arguments you can use in the JSX you return: `item`, `i`, `activeIndex`, and `active`.
+The easiest way to link up you pagination is to use the `<GalleryPaginationItem>` component, as shown in the example above.
 For a detailed breakdown of this component, jump ahead to the [GalleryPagination](#gallerypagination) section.

 ## Custom layouts